 Researchers think that APOBEC3s are causing mutations in cancer cells by wrongly targeting the cell genome in cancers initiated by viruses.
 One study explains: “For example, high-risk papillomaviruses, whose viral genomes carry an APOBEC3 footprint, indirectly promote cell transformation due to the sustained APOBEC3 mutagenic activity.”[ref]

 Researchers have found that the APOBEC3 family of genes has diverse variants in population groups worldwide.
-It may be because specific variants have been selected by combating viruses that are endemic in certain parts of the world.[ref]
+It may be because specific variants have been selected by combating endemic viruses in certain parts of the world.[ref]

 Unfortunately, only a few of these variants are covered by 23andme or AncestryDNA data.